franout/CTH_HPC/report/report_ass_03.md

   Moreover, stack allocated memory is thread local and therefore provides an opportunity to untangle the mutual impact of parallel threads on one another.
-  Consequentially, it is an important consideration to employ stack allocated memory in the innermost iteration steps, i.e., the Newton iteration for an individual point on the complex plane.
+  Consequentially, it is an important consideration to employ stack allocated memory in the innermost iteration steps.

-  We plan to test this concept by comparing runtimes of variants of our program using stack and heap allocated memory in the innermost iteration steps.

 **Dynamic memory and memory fragmentation** Fragmentation can occur when we allocate dynamic memory in noncontiguous blocks.